bombombom/yearngold/README.md

 the main token while still giving hodlers an incentive to stake.

 Staking will go live on our website once the YAUS token has launched.

+What is the purpose of Yearn Gold?

+The unique way in which holders will be allowed to stake and collect their rewards allows promotion of a more positive, upwards price action on the main token, as hodlers are given an incentive to continue hodling, meaning a shorter amount of the supply will be circulating as the net position of hodlers remains high